hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

     1 = Identified as being magical
     2 = Fully identified

 Bit 2 is used to track if an identification attempt has been made.
 Value is set to 1 when the ``lore`` check is attempted.
 This prevents spamming ``lore`` checks when to brute-force identification.

-When the ``lore`` skill is increased this value is reset to 0 for all objects in the player inventory to allow re-examination.
+- When the ``lore`` skill is increased, bit 2 of heading is set to 0 for all objects(except 3d models and traps/triggers) on the map to allow re-examination.
+Strangely this reset does not apply to objects in the player inventory (player would need to drop all items to the ground to do a re-examination) nor does the fact that the lore skill is stored on the save file appear to be used to allow for rechecks of items on other levels.
+Eg if player visits a level where their last lore level was lower than it is now and as a result objects would be reset to allow for re-attempting identification.

 The following table lists the probabilities of each outcome depending on the player skill level